akhmadmamirov/supportTicketServer/README.md

 The Apple Support Portal server side provides functionalities related to user management, support tickets, and notes.

-## Getting Started

-1. Clone this repository.
-2. Install dependencies using `npm install`.
-3. Set up environment variables.
-4. Ensure you have a running MongoDB instance or cluster.
-5. Run the server using `npm start`.

 ## User Management

 ### User Requests